BOSTON (AP) -- Given a bit of help by the umpires and a lot more by the Cardinals, the Boston Red Sox turned this World Series opener into a rout.

 David Ortiz was robbed of a grand slam by Carlos Beltran -- a catch that sent the star right fielder to a hospital with bruised ribs -- but Big Papi later hit a two-run homer following third baseman David Freese's bad throw.

 The Red Sox also capitalized on two errors by shortstop Pete Kozma to extend a Series winning streak that began when they swept St. Louis in 2004.
-Boston never trailed at any point in those four games and, thanks to this hideous display by the Cardinals, coasted on a rollicking night at Fenway Park.
+Boston never trailed at any point in those four games and, thanks to this embarrassing display by the Cardinals, coasted on a rollicking night at Fenway Park.

 It got so bad for St. Louis that the sellout crowd literally laughed when pitcher Adam Wainwright and catcher Yadier Molina, who've combined to win six Gold Gloves, let an easy popup drop untouched between them.

 "There's five of us out here, OK?
 And all five of us agreed 100 percent that it wasn't a catch.
-Our job is to get it right," crew chief John Hirschbeck told Matheny on audio played on the telecast.
+Our job is to get it right," crew chief John Hirschbeck told Matheny on audio played on the Fox telecast.

 The normally slick-fielding Cardinals looked sloppy at every turn.
 Wainwright bounced a pickoff throw, Molina let a pitch skitter off his mitt, center fielder Shane Robinson bobbled the carom on Napoli's double and there was a wild pitch.

 The Cardinal Way?
-More like, no way.
+More like no way.

 Lester blanked the Cardinals on five hits over 7 2-3 innings for his third win this postseason.